The Herald News, Tuesday, December 3, 2013 – Page A1

 Ferris knew and treasured the George family, their history dating to the days when his father managed the bowling lanes Empire Alleys for the late Peter George — Loretta’s father — on the same property where the Venus now stands on Route 6 in Swansea.

-George set a string of firsts, being the first female president of Fall River’s Chamber of Commerce and Fall River Office of Economic Development, and general chairwoman of the United Way in the first year to raise $1 million in 1980.
+George set a string of firsts, being the first female president of Fall River’s Chamber of Commerce and Bristol County EDC, and general chairwoman of the United Way in the first year to raise $1 million in 1980.
 She produced a remarkable standard for others to join and follow.

 She helped found the Bristol Community College Foundation and Fall River Celebrates America among her many community endeavors.